Why referee who officiated Man United vs Spurs is banned from handling 2 teams

 Legit.ng earlier reported that Morocco star Hakim Ziyech has reacted angrily following a controversial refereeing decision during the CAF Confederation Cup clash between Maniema Union and Wydad Casablanca.

-Former Chelsea star Hakim Ziyech accused the referee of issuing two yellow cards to Detan Ogundare without sending the Nigerian international by bringing out a red card.
+Former Chelsea star Hakim Ziyech accused the referee of issuing two yellow cards to Detan Ogundare without sending the Nigerian international out.

 Source: Legit.ng